Frequently Asked Questions (FAQ)

 Q: Did the Dormouse actually say "Feed your head", like they sing in Jefferson Airplane's song "White Rabbit"?

-A: No, The Dormouse never says that in the book, nor in Disney's movie.
-Jefferson Airplane made it up.
+A: No, The Dormouse never says that in the book, nor in Disney’s movie.

 Back to top